 - Begin by making a strong cup of sweet tea with the Northwest Tea Time.
 Pour the nearly boiling water over the tea in a heatproof cup.
 Steep for 4 minutes, strain and combine with the sugar.
 Stir to dissolve and set it aside to cool.

 - Next, in a heavy bottomed pan, bring the milk to a boil.
-Turn off the heat and add the mulling spices.
-Set aside to cool as well.
+Turn off the heat and stir in the mulling spices.
+Put a lid on the pot and set it aside to cool as well.

-- While the tea and milk mixtures are cooling, combine lemon juice and peel, rum, brandy, and whiskey in a medium-sized mixing bowl or jar.
+- While the tea and milk mixtures are cooling, combine lemon juice and peel, rum, brandy, and whiskey in a large wide mouthed jar.

-- Once the tea has cooled to room temperature, transfer it into a wide mouthed gallon jar and add the alcohol mixture.
-Stir well.
+- Once the tea has cooled to room temperature, transfer it into the jar with the alcohol mixture.
+Stir to combine.

 - Pour the cooled milk and spice mixture into the alcohol/tea/lemon mixture and give it one quick stir.
 This is where the magic starts to happen.
 You'll immediately see the punch start to curdle, and that's good.
 Cover mixture and let it sit overnight in the refrigerator.